 One of the building blocks of your preventive maintenance plan, spare parts management keeps your equipment running as efficiently as possible.
-Spare parts management involves minimizing the amount of capital blocked in inventory while ensuring the timely availability of spare parts.
+Spare part management involves minimizing the amount of capital blocked in inventory while ensuring the timely availability of spare parts.
 Having access to the right spare parts at the right time is crucial to maximizing equipment up time.
 Effective spare parts management also prevents you from losing hours of production time looking for parts you thought were in stock but weren’t.

 Spare parts inventory control can be challenging, especially if you have many different types of equipment.
 After all, you need a unique set of spare parts to maintain each piece of equipment.
 Maintaining a well-stocked spare parts inventory can also be expensive, particularly if you hold onto inventory you don’t need for several months.
 The goal of spare parts management is striking a balance between carrying costs and spare parts availability, performance, and reliability.

 There are various cost drivers that you must manage when it comes to spare parts inventory control, including the following:

 - Ordering – Every order you place costs you both time and money.
 For example, you must take the time to prepare purchase orders, process invoices, and issue payments.